 Catching On Across the U.S.

 Although the sport is now more than 50 years old, it’s grown rapidly over the past decade.
-The USAPA estimates that more than 2.46 million people now play the game nationwide and there are nearly 4,000 known places to play, up from fewer than 50 places in 2003.
+The USAPA estimates that more than 2.815 million people now play the game nationwide and there are nearly 5,883 known places to play, more than doubling since 2010.

 The association hosts tournaments around the country, allowing more people to learn about and watch the sport.